Just Because You Have Crohn's, Doesn’t Mean You Have MY Crohn's

 - If you tried this diet, your gut would be healed.

 - This diet cured my Crohn's.

-Every Crohn's patient is different
+Every Crohn's and colitis patient is different

 Whenever I receive comments about people finding long-term remission from IBD, I am truly happy for them.
 And yes, of course, I wish I was in the same boat as them.
 But having had this condition for many years, I have started to learn that I can only know about my Crohn's disease and mine alone.

 Sometimes my condition doesn't seem to match up with the accounts I read online or even the usual diagnostic checklists (hence why it took me so long to be diagnosed), but that's okay.

 Similarly, I sometimes find myself reading accounts of those suffering from the condition and not recognising their experiences as my own either.
 For example, blood in stool is rarely a symptom for me but I know others who bleed even when their tests are normal.
 It would never occur to me to think I am dealing with my Crohn's better or I have the solution just because I'm not in that situation.